2017 Teterboro Learjet 35 crash: Crew

 The aircraft was flown by two pilots.
-The captain and designated pilot-in-command (PIC) was 53-year-old William Eugene Ramsey.
+The captain and designated pilot-in-command (PIC) was 53-year-old William Eugene “Will” Ramsey.
 Ramsey had 6,898 flight hours, 353 of which were pilot-in-command on the Learjet 35A.
 He started flying as a second-in-command (SIC) for Utah-based company D&D Aviation, flying on the Learjet and Beechcraft 400.
 He worked as an SIC at the company from May 2006 to February 2009, but was laid off during the ongoing economic crisis for a "lack of work".
 In November 2015, D&D Aviation rehired Ramsey, but he only stayed with the company until December 2015 due to a failure to renew his contract.
 In October 2016, he completed a checkride and was able to fly for Trans-Pacific as a PIC.
 In February 2017, he got a new medical certificate and was required to wear corrective lenses.

-The first officer and designated SIC was 33-year-old Jeffery Alino.
+The first officer and designated SIC was 33-year-old Jeffrey Alino.
 Alino had 1,167 flight hours, although only 265 were on the Learjet 35A.
 He had first worked at New Mexico-based MedFlight Air Ambulance in August 2015, but left only six months later.
 In September 2016, he was hired by Trans-Pacific.
 During a simulator training session, Alino's instructor noted several deficiencies in his performance, which included not knowing how to perform takeoff checks, not knowing how to start the engines, crashing on takeoff due to incorrect flight director settings, and crashing on landing during approach.
 He was graded as "Not Yet Proficient" and classified as an SIC-0.